 What are the Most Common Fertility Medications?

-For women who are infertile because they do not ovulate regularly, medications are often used in the treatment of infertility.
+For women who are infertile because they do not ovulate regularly, medications are often used in the treatment of fertility.
 Fertility medications may be used with IUI, IVF, or timed sex.
 The two most common fertility medications are Clomid and injectable gonadotropins.

 Clomid